Amol Sarva: Business profile

 Sarva is an American entrepreneur and technology policy advocate known for co-founding two significant mobile service companies, Virgin Mobile USA and Peek as well as Halo Neuroscience, Knotable and Knotel.
 Since 2012, he has backed nearly 100 startups including JUMP (acquired by Uber), Marley Spoon (publicly listed), CoverWallet (acquired by AON), and Goodco (acquired by Axel Springer).

 At Virgin, he was one of the three earliest members of a team that created the MVNO (mobile virtual network operator) concept in the US.
 He helped raise $550 million, negotiate the joint-venture with Sprint, design the core product, hire the CTO, and hire the future CEO.
 At the time of his departure, Virgin Mobile had no revenues or customers.
+It went public in 2007 with a billion-dollar valuation.

 Founder of Peek in late 2007, along with several of his former Virgin colleagues, he introduced the world's first mobile device dedicated to email.
 The product evolved to support a wider range of real-time web services including email, SMS, social networking.
 Peek launched services in the US, Europe, and Asia.
 Peek was awarded numerous prizes including Time's Gadget of the Year and in 2012 the GSMA Nomination for Best Technology.
-Yet in 2012, Peek service was abruptly canceled and left remaining users without service.
+In 2012, Peek service was discontinued.
+Peek's software was incorporated into Twitter's Vine app and Viber.
+After acquiring Peek's platform, Bharti Softbank's Hike app reached 100 million monthly active users.

 In late 2012, Sarva created Halo Neuroscience, a company focused on neurostimulation technology for enhancing cognitive function.
-He recruited two cofounders to leave their careers — Dan Chao and Lee von Kraus - and raised the first $1 million to launch the effort.
-His co-founder, Dan Chao, became CEO in August 2013 when Chao became a part-time worker for Halo and also at his former employer, which he fully left by January 2014.
+He recruited two cofounders — Dan Chao and Lee von Kraus - and raised the first $1 million to launch the effort.
+Halo served numerous elite sports and military organizations including the US Olympic team, tennis champions, and the US and UK special forces, and was acquired by med tech company Flow Neuroscience.
 Sarva served on the board of directors through 2017.

 Also in 2012, Sarva cofounded Knotable, the company that makes the collaborative application Knote.com.

 He created a series of courses at Columbia University that he has taught since 2016.